NeonMC23/NeoDesk/README.md

 open index.html
 ```

-### 2. Set as New Tab Page
+### 2. Use as New Tab Page

 **Chrome / Edge:**
-1. Install a new tab override extension (e.g. [Custom New Tab](https://chrome.google.com/webstore/detail/new-tab-override/fjcjgmepmojgkcfdhpngbnmjnfhppooh))
+Install a New Tab override extension.
+Set URL to:
-2. Point it to: `file:///path/to/NeoDesk/index.html`
+`file:///path/to/NeoDesk/index.html`

-> 💡 For a better experience, host the page locally or deploy to GitHub Pages.
+💡 *For best experience, use GitHub Pages or a local server.*

 ---